JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-onboard/multiplatform-upgrade-app.md

 The module is already imported in the `ContentView.swift` file with the `import Shared` declaration.

-> If you see errors in Xcode regarding the shared module or when updating your code, run the **iosApp** configuration
-> from Android Studio.
->
-{style="tip"}

 #### Introducing a view model

-1. Go back to your iOS app in Xcode.
-2. In `iosApp/iOSApp.swift`, update the entry point for your app:
+1. In `iosApp/iOSApp.swift`, update the entry point for your app:

    ```swift
    @main